emmanuel-londono/combine-PDFs/README.md

 5. Run the command: **```pip install -r requirements.txt```**

-6. Run main.py
+6. Run main.py file.

 7. Use the tkinter GUI to process your files.
-The last file chosen will be located first in the combined product.
+The last pdf file chosen will be located first in the combined product.
+Check for a merged.pdf file in the folder of the cloned repo.